 On the way out to Wutai (there weren’t many Missions available yet), Lazard said that he was coming along with Zack and Angeal, and goodness knows why, because this causes nothing but problems and is happening for basically no reason.
 Lazard asked Zack about his “dream.”
 So is this just what passes for inter-office conversation in the FFVII universe?
 Zack said that his dream was “to become a hero,” and Lazard chuckled that “impossible dreams were best kind.”
 Zing.

 Once across the planet and in Wutai territory, Angeal started to give Zack his briefing (which you should naturally deliver within enemy lines), though he barely got out that he and Zack were working with an unseen “Group B” before our duo were attacked by Wutai scouts.
 “Stealthy,” SOLDIER is not.
 As we’ll see, Shinra has other people when they need to be stealthy.
 Thankfully, the game was still in its intro stage and the scouts could barely hurt you – in fact, that was mostly true of all enemies in the entire mission.
-This had a lot to do with the fact that there were really only two enemy types in the entire mission: Wutai soldiers and Foulanders, a kind of hound that must be a minor enemy in FFVII itself.
+This had a lot to do with the fact that there were really only two enemy types in the entire mission: Wutai soldiers and Foulanders, a kind of monster dog that I assume is a minor enemy in FFVII itself.
 A few recolours showed up, as well as the boss, but honestly, that was it.
 This lack of enemies can probably be blamed on the fact that Crisis Core goes to other places than Wutai, but I think they would have been doing the game’s many Wutai-related missions a favour by including at least one more Wutai monster than they do!